pedropintoo/Superconducting-Circuits-Defects/labeling/README.md

 ## Saving and exporting annotations

-Important: to recreate the Label Studio don't forget to export in JSON format!!
+Important: to recreate the Label Studio don't forget to export in JSON format!! (see `/backup` folder)

 To train a YOLO model, you need to export as "YOLO format", and pass it through the `process-labeling.py` script.